Clojure MCP: REPL-Driven Development with AI Assistance

 - **Autonomous Search**: Handles complex, multi-step exploration tasks

-- **Read-only Access**: Agents have safe, limited tool access
+- **Read-only Access**: Agents have read only tool access

 ```